nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <img src="UG_Figures/routeOutput1.png" alt="output" width=600><br>

-2. Type <code>/addfav</code> into the CLI and press <kbd>Enter</kbd> to execute the command to store the command in to your list of favourites with no description  as shown in the figure below .<br><br>
+2. Type <code>/addfav</code> into the CLI and press <kbd>Enter</kbd> to execute the command to store the command in your list of favourites with no description  as shown in the figure below .<br><br>
 <img src="UG_Figures/addfav2.png" alt="output" width=600><br>
 <!-- @@author -->